benkehoe/sfn-callback-urls/README.md

 ### Actions

 For each action you define, you will get a callback URL.
 Each action you provide has a *name* and a *type*.
 The name is your label for the action.
-The type corresponds to what Step Function API the callback will cause to be invoked, and must be one of `success`, `failure`, or `heartbeat`, corresponding to the `SendTaskSuccess`, `SendTaskFailure`, and `SendTaskHeartbeat` API calls, respectively.
+The type corresponds to what Step Functions API the callback will cause to be invoked, and must be one of `success`, `failure`, or `heartbeat`, corresponding to the `SendTaskSuccess`, `SendTaskFailure`, and `SendTaskHeartbeat` API calls, respectively.

-For `success` actions, you must provide an `output` field whose value is an object, which will be passed to the same field in `SendTaskSuccess`.
+For `success` actions, you must provide an `output` field, whose value will be passed to the same field in `SendTaskSuccess`.

 For `failure` options, you may optionally provide `error` and `cause` fields whose values are strings, which will be